Robert Morton (producer)

 Robert Morton is an American television producer most notable for his work as a producer and later co-executive producer of the NBC program Late Night with David Letterman.

 Biography

 Morton is a 1975 graduate of American University (Washington, DC).
-He served as the creative director for MTV prior to joining Letterman's staff.
+He served as the creative director for MTV prior to joining David Letterman's staff.

-Morton went with Letterman to CBS in 1993 to serve as executive producer of CBS' Late Show with David Letterman, but left the show in 1996.
-After leaving the Late Show, Morton has produced several programs, including Drew Carey's Green Screen Show, The Wayne Brady Show, Over the Top, and Mind of Mencia.
-He returned to late-night television when he took over as executive producer for Lopez Tonight on TBS in 2010.
+Morton went with Letterman to CBS in 1993 and was the executive producer of CBS' Late Show with David Letterman; he left the show in 1996.
+After leaving the Late Show Morton produced several programs, including Drew Carey's Green Screen Show, The Wayne Brady Show, Over the Top, and Mind of Mencia.
+He returned to late-night television becoming the executive producer of Lopez Tonight on TBS in 2010.

 Personal life

 In 2001, he married restaurateur Jennifer Rush; they have two daughters, Billie Morton (b.
 2001) and Emmy Morton (b.
-2006); they divorced in 2016.
+2006).
+They divorced in 2016.